 We met at Prospect Point.
 I remember the judge that was supposed to marry us sent a substitute.
 He couldn’t find us at first because he was looking for a complete wedding party, not us in our casual attire.
 It started to rain and we sought shelter under a bridge.
 So did everyone else.

 Our wedding was filled with tons of unknown guests.
 Some of them even cried.
 Several came up to us afterward to give advice and congratulate us.
 It was as if we had known them for years.
-Our wedding snapshots have grafitti in the background and the sky was filled with clouds.
-But a more romantic wedding we couldn’t have hoped for with the apropro Bridal Falls in the background and the sound of the roaring water plunging to the depths below.
+Our wedding snapshots have graffiti in the background and the sky was filled with clouds.
+But a more romantic wedding we couldn’t have hoped for with the apropos Bridal Falls in the background and the sound of the roaring water plunging to the depths below.
+We felt as wild and free as those falls.

 The last two times I journeyed to the falls were with my current husband and kids.
 Whether as a romantic getaway or as a family vacation, Niagara Falls is a must for everyone’s bucket list.
 Here are some of the highlights.